 Green Light—Custom Awards

-Organisations that put a lot of stock in letting employees choose the awards they want often can’t get their heads around the value of custom trophies or symbolic awards.
-What they may not realise is that choice and symbolism are not mutually exclusive.
-Many top organisations blend the two to great effect.
+Organizations that put a lot of stock in letting employees choose the awards they want often can’t get their heads around the value of custom trophies or symbolic awards.
+What they may not realize is that choice and symbolism are not mutually exclusive.
+Many top organizations blend the two to great effect.
 It’s all about giving the right award at the right time.
-And when you understand the cultural impact of shaping your own custom award “language” with symbols of accomplishment people really aspire to, the ability to design and craft custom awards moves from nice to necessary in a hurry.
+And when you understand the cultural impact of shaping your own custom award “language” with symbols of accomplishment people really aspire to, the ability to design and craft custom symbolic awards moves from nice to necessary in a hurry.

 There’s a lot to be said for working with people you like.
 Is the sales team made up of smart, understanding, caring people that you’d enjoy?
 Do they listen?
 Do they get you?
 Do you trust them?
 If a potential vendor uses high-pressure tactics or drama to get you to make a decision in their favor, what will they be like as a partner?
 Think of it as hiring for fit.
 If the relationship doesn’t feel right, it probably isn’t.